Firms use business metrics to measure performance over time and monitor their progress toward achieving key goals.

 Ideally, management teams prefer to identify metrics that foreshadow positive changes in financial results at some point in the future.
-These leading indicators help management teams fine tune programs and investments to ensure the ongoing strengthening of the metric.
+These leading indicators help management teams adjust programs and investments to ensure the ongoing strengthening of the metric.

 It is tempting to measure everything, but in reality, there is a limited subset of metrics that offer the best indicators of organizational health and potential.
-It is possible to pursue a false level of precision, where increasing the granularity of a particular metric fails to deliver meaningful information or insight in return.
+It is possible to pursue a false level of precision, where increasing the level of detail of a particular metric fails to deliver meaningful information or insight in return.

 Managers are encouraged to work to identify the most important metrics that gauge the success or failure of prior decisions, and that foreshadow business improvements based on recent decisions.